By William Decker, CMI

 As new technologies are developed, they become available in areas of use far from what they were originally developed for.
 Thermal Imaging, also known as infrared imaging, is one such technology.
 Originally developed during the Vietnam War to find enemy soldiers at night, it progressed to medical imaging, industrial testing and, finally, to the construction trades and building consultation.
 Home inspections are a visual inspection, we can only report on what they can see.
 Thermal imaging gives a professional home inspector the ability to see beyond the normally visible.

 Make sure that when you hire a home inspector, who also does thermal imaging, that you hire one who has also been properly trained in how to use the imager.
+Of the home inspectors in the Chicagoland area, less than 5% have any professional training.
 Many inspectors buy an infrared camera, but never take the training courses or become properly certified.
 Recognized American Standards for Non-Invasive Training certifications include Level 1, Level 2, Level 3 and Building Science courses, testing, continuing education and certification.
 Our inspectors are completely trained and certified, and have also presented professional papers at national Thermographer’s conferences.

 First, let’s clear away some common myths about thermal imaging: